Oh64/STR_2_NUM/README.md

 # STR_2_NUM

-## 137 character are already available the program will send the results in number to L1 or returns the text translated into str0
+## About 100 character are already available the program will send the results in number to L1 or returns the text translated into str0

 STR 2 NUM convert your text to Number and convert number to Text !